-These easy churro cheesecake bars are the perfect dessert to serve at the end of any meal.
+These churro cheesecake bars are the perfect dessert to serve at the end of any meal.
 Everyone will love the crunchy outside and creamy cheesecake inside.

 Where Did Churros Originate?

-Many people assume churros are from Mexico, but it's believed they actually originated in Spain, at least in the form we have today.
 With many countries adding their own recipe, you can find churros stuffed with different kinds of fillings in Cuba, Argentina, Bolivia, Peru, and others.

 Regardless of where churros were discovered, they have become a very popular dessert here in the United States.
 And unlike the sugar sprinkled, deep-fried dough version, these churro cheesecake bars are baked.